-Examples of questions you might address in your story (but you can talk about anything that is important to you as a member of the autism community):
+Examples of questions you might address in your story

+(These are just suggestions; you can talk about anything that is important to you as a member of the autism community)

-- Could you please introduce yourself, and explain your connection to autism? - How has disinformation affected autistic people? - What kind of services are missing?
-What impact does it have? - Experiences with not having your disability recognized (for example, in another country)? - Stories about education and employment? - What does it mean when places or services are not accessible? - Can you tell us in a few words what "Not invisible" means to you in relation to autism?
+- Explain your connection to autism - How has disinformation affected you and/or other autistic people you know? - What kind of services are missing for the autistic community in your country/region/city? - Experiences with not having your disability recognized (for example, in another country)? - Any successes or challenges with education and employment? - What does it mean when places or services are not accessible? - What does "Not invisible" mean to you in relation to autism?